alphagov/govwifi-dev-docs/source/documentation/Style guide.md

 # Style guide

-The GovWIfi style guide describes the way we write for our users.
+The GovWifi style guide describes the way we write for our users.

 It covers style, spelling and grammar conventions for all user-facing content published on: